 Often times when we think of efficiency, we fall into two separate camps.
-The first thing is using less to save money.
+The first camp is using less to save money.
 The second is environmental, be more efficient to reduce your footprint.
 I am here to make the case that the two are one and the same.
 That using less ultimately costs us less, which is better for our environment.
 Being efficient in our homes this winter means saving money, keeping your home at a cozy temperature and using less resources.
 It's a win - win situation.

 While these efficiency improvements are specifically aimed at keeping you warmer in the cold months, they also have their benefits in the summer.
 Ensuring your home is well insulated helps you have better control over the temperature of your home.
 This means warmer in the cold months, and cooler in the warm months.
 There are really no downsides.

 1. Get an energy audit

 Mass-save is offering these for free.
 It’s not just so you can “go green.”
 An energy audit can help you better understand how your home uses energy, and where you can use less and save more.

 Locate and seal any drafty areas you may find in your home.
 These drafts are sucking all the heat out of your home.
 Often times a can of spray foam can do the trick.
 Closing up these leaks may be the difference between wearing your coat inside all winter or comfortably taking it off when you arrive home.
 If your home uses a forced air system be sure the ducts are sealed.
 This is literally the intended use for duct tape, that sweet wallet you made in middle school and everything else is just a bonus.